MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-setup-guide/monitoring-reporting.md

 ## [Azure Advisor](#tab/AzureAdvisor)

 Azure Advisor is a free, personalized cloud consultant that helps you follow and implement best practices for Azure deployments.
-It analyzes your resource configuration and usage telemetry, and then recommends solutions that can help optimize your environment.
+Advisor analyzes your resource configuration and usage telemetry, and then recommends solutions that can help optimize your environment.
 The recommendations are divided into the following categories:

 - **High availability:** To improve the continuity of your business-critical applications.
 Recommendations might include adding virtual machines to an availability set or adding geo-redundant endpoints.
 - **Security:** To detect threats and vulnerabilities that might lead to security breaches.
 Recommendations might include applying Azure Disk Encryption or enabling network security groups.